Stegobully/merged_ncRNAclassifier/README.md

 six ncRNA classes: lncRNA, miRNA, rRNA, snRNA, snoRNA and tRNA.
-The different ML classifiers differentiate in their inputs using either only sequential information from the Fasta Sequence (SeqEnc), structural information (StrEnc) using the tool [Pysster](#pysster), graph encoded structural information (GrEnc) using the tool [GraphProt](#graphprot) or the best performing merged model (MncR) combining the primary sequence and structural graph encoded features as input.
+The different ML classifiers differentiate in their inputs using either only sequential information from the Fasta Sequence (SeqEnc), structural information (StrEnc) using the tool [Pysster](#pysster), graph encoded structural information (GrEnc) using the tool [GraphProt](#graphprot) or the best performing Merged (MncR) model combining the primary sequence and structural graph encoded features as input.

 # Installation